Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 user = await user_repo.get_by_email(db, email)

-• Testability: Mock user_repo in unit tests without touching the database
+• Testability: Mock user_repo in unit tests without touching the database.
+No test database setup, no fixtures, just pure business logic testing.

-• Consistency: All User queries live in one place
+• Consistency: All User queries live in one place.
+No more “wait, which endpoint uses the optimized query and which one doesn’t?”

-• Maintainability: Change the query logic once, not in 20 files
+• Maintainability: Change the query logic once, not in 20 files.
+Future you will thank present you.

-• Swappable: Move from Postgres to MongoDB by rewriting just the repository
+• Swappable: Move from Postgres to MongoDB?
+Rewrite the repository.
+Your business logic doesn’t change.

 Let’s build the UserRepository: